Confederate statues are coming down following George Floyd's death. Here's what we know - KEYT | KCOY

 Louisville, Kentucky

-The John Breckenridge Castleman monument, a statue of a Confederate soldier in the heart of downtown, was removed Monday, according to an online statement from Mayor Greg Fischer.
+The John Breckenridge Castleman monument, a statue of a Confederate soldier in the heart of downtown, was removed, according to an online statement from Mayor Greg Fischer.

 Fischer initially announced plans to remove the Castleman monument in August 2018.
 After a two-year effort to move the statue, a Jefferson County Circuit Court judge said Friday that the city was able to move the Castleman monument.